Lionel-Groulx and its surroundings

 Pedestrians and bikes

 The bike path that runs through the park has been relocated since the area west of Greene Avenue is a construction site.
-The bike path is diverted on Delisle Street, between Atwater Avenue and Rose-de-Lima Street, until the work is completed.
+The bike path is diverted on Delisle Street, between Atwater Avenue and Rose-de-Lima Street, until the landscaping work is completed.

 Vehicle and bus traffic will stay the same on Delisle Street and we expect an average of four trucks per hour during the work.